 Why?
 Because hackers hide their scripts in multiple locations allowing for hacks to come back over and over again.

-Although we will show you how to find and remove them later in this article, a lot of folks want to have the peace of mind knowing an expert properly cleaned their website.
+Although we’ll show you how to find and remove them later in this article, a lot of folks want to have the peace of mind knowing an expert properly cleaned their website.

 Security experts normally charge anywhere between $100 to $250 per hour which is outrageous for a small business or solo-entrepreneur.

-Plus, they’ll cover your website for 30 days after the repair.
-So if you get hacked again, they’ll be there to fix it.
-They also guarantee to fix your site or you’ll get 100% of your money back.
+Plus, we’ll cover your website for 30 days after the repair.
+That means, if you get hacked again, we’ll be there to fix it.
+We also guarantee to fix your site or you’ll get 100% of your money back.

-So use them if you value your time, you’re not tech-savvy, or if you just want peace of mind.
+If you value your time, you’re not tech-savvy, or if you just want peace of mind, then you can use our Hacked Site Repair service.

 For all the DIY folks, simply follow the steps below to clean up your hacked WordPress site.